 Suspension or Expulsion

-Section 1 – Any member of the Association violating any clause of the Association’s by-laws or any rules of the Association shall be subject to suspension or expulsion.
-A violation may result in immediate temporary suspension of membership privileges, pending the hearing described below, upon agreement of any two officers.
+Section 1 – Any member of the Association or their guest violating any clause of the Association’s by-laws or any rules of the Association shall be subject to suspension or expulsion.
+A violation may result in immediate temporary suspension of membership privileges, upon agreement of any two officers, pending the hearing described below,.

-Section 2 – Any officer may be removed by a two thirds vote of the members in good standing present at any special meeting called for this purpose.
-No vote on suspension or removal may be taken unless at least fifteen days notice in writing has been given to the officer of the reasons for removal and of the time and place of the special meeting at which such ballot on removal is to be taken.
+Section 3 – Any officer may be removed by a two-thirds majority vote of the members in good standing present at any special meeting called for this purpose.
+No vote on suspension or removal may be taken unless at least fifteen days’ notice in writing has been given to the officer of the reasons for removal and of the time and place of the special meeting at which such ballot on removal is to be taken.
 At such special meeting the officer shall be given a full hearing.

-Section 3 – Any member may be suspended or expelled from this Association for any cause deemed sufficient by the Board of Directors.
-No vote on suspension or expulsion may be taken unless at least fifteen days notice in writing has been given to the member of the charges preferred, and of the time and place of the meeting of the Board of Directors at which such charges will be considered.
+Section 2 – Any member may be suspended or expelled from this Association for any cause deemed sufficient by the Board of Directors.
+No vote on suspension or expulsion may be taken unless at least fifteen days’ notice in writing has been given to the member of the charges referred, and of the time and place of the meeting of the Board of Directors at which such charges will be considered.
 At such meeting the member under charges shall be given a full hearing.

-Section 4 – Charges against any officer or member may be preferred by any member in good standing.
-They shall be in writing clearly stating the facts relied upon and accompanied by all evidence to be used in their support.
+Section 4 – Charges against any officer or member may be referred by any member in good standing.
+They shall be in writing, clearly stating the facts relied upon and accompanied by all evidence to be used in their support.
 Such charges should be filed with the secretary and he / she shall notify the President who will call a meeting of the Board of Directors to hear the charges.

 Section 5 – Any member suspended or expelled by the Board of Directors may appeal to the full membership of the Association.
 Such appeal shall be made in writing to the Secretary who will notify the President.
 At the next regular meeting the Secretary will read the minutes of the Board of Directors meeting at which the charges were heard and action taken.
-A full hearing will be given the accuser and the accused.
-A vote will be taken by ballot of the members in good standing present and a two thirds vote shall be required to reverse the action of the Board of Directors.
+A full hearing will be given to the accuser and the accused.
+A vote will be taken by secret written ballot of the members in good standing present, and a two-thirds majority vote shall be required to reverse the action of the Board of Directors.

 Article XI